-002 session done with heart rate – even worst that the session above with the athlete overcompensating and having to drop off their speed through the session as they ride to hard to keep their heart rate at the top end of the heart rate zone.
+Image 3 – 002 Aerobic Strength Endurance indoor training session done with heart rate.
+Its event more evident in this session than the session in image 2 as the athlete is overcompensating and having to drop off their speed through the session to keep their heart rate at the top end of the heart rate zone.

-This session starts with a build into E3.
+Images 1 & 2 – the session starts with a build into E3.
 This is followed by 3 x 10 minute E3 efforts.
-Each effort is broken up with 2-minute recoveries.
+Each effort is broken up with 2-minute recovery.

-For the power session, the blue area is the power that the trainer is delivering.
+In image 1 where the athlete was recording power, the blue area is the power that the trainer is delivering.
 The purple line it the athlete’s actual power and the red line is their heart rate.

-And, the Heart Rate sessions the speed (which is equivalent to power) line is green and the red line is their heart rate.
+In images 2 & 3 where the athlete was riding on Heart Rate the speed (which is equivalent to power) is the green line and the red line is their heart rate.

-You’ll notice that the athlete’s power (purple) line is relatively stable throughout all the efforts because they are using a Wahoo Kickr which is managing the delivery of power to their session by way of the training workout file that comes will all our indoor training seasons.
+You’ll notice that the athlete’s power (purple) line on image 1 is relatively stable throughout all the efforts because they are using a Wahoo Kickr which is managing the delivery of power to their session by way of the training workout file that comes will all our indoor training seasons.
 Whereas, the heart rate line (red) slowly climbs throughout this cycling indoor training session.
-This heart rate drift upwards (red line) is called cardiac drift and is shown in this chart.
+This heart rate drift upwards (red line) is called cardiac drift and is shown on this chart in image 1.

 Let us take a little more detailed look at this.